 How to Fight Back Against DUI Charges

-Law enforcement has strict procedures it must adhere to in making a traffic stop, in carrying out a DUI investigation and after an arrest.
+Law enforcement has strict procedures it must adhere to in making a traffic stop, in carrying out a DUI investigation, and after an arrest.
 Over-eager and under-trained officers often violate these procedural rules.
-Taking the time to consult with a trusted Virginia DUI attorney who has successfully defended many before you can help you understand that there are valid defenses which could be effective in your case.
+Taking the time to consult with a trusted Virginia DUI attorney who has successfully defended many before you, can help you understand that there are valid defenses that could be effective in your case.

 DUI Stops in Virginia

 An officer pulls you over on suspicion of driving under the influence.
 What happens next?

 Field Sobriety Tests